-The application for internship funding has been changed for 2013.
+The application for internship funding was changed in 2013.
 Students no longer apply to receive funding from individual internship funds, such as applying separately to Tonya Public Affairs, Business & Economics, Science Research, or Raoul internship funds, for example.
-There is only one application form for ALL the funds and they all have the same deadline in 2013: March 20.
+There is only one application form for ALL the funds and they all have the same deadline.
 These changes were made to simplify the process and to allow as many worthy applications to be funded as possible.
-In addition, preliminary applications are no longer required.
 Other changes have been made, so if you have applied for funding in previous years, please review the application form instructions carefully.

 How many students are awarded internship funding each year?

 Because award funds available are based on the performance of the internship funds’ endowment, the number of stipends may vary from year to year.
 Last year, Sewanee awarded nearly $400,000 to around 200 students to do otherwise-unpaid internships all over world.